augustsaintfreytag/notion-postprocess/Readme.md

 This is a utility to aid in the migration of content from Notion to Craft.
 It works on input from the Markdown export provided by the Notion app (called “Markdown & CSV”) and processes a hierarchy of specific pages and subpages  or a whole workspace export in one step.
 The resulting structure of directories and files can be imported into Craft as-is, with working resource paths (images, videos, other media) and page links.

+## Installation

+Notion Postprocess is currently available for *macOS* only.
+It can be built from source by cloning the project and building or archiving using Apple Xcode with the included project file.

+Prebuilt binaries are also available at [https://gitlab.com/apricum/notion-postprocess/-/releases](https://gitlab.com/apricum/notion-postprocess/-/releases).
+Download the binary package for the most recent version, run the utility from there, or install into your `$PATH`, e.g. into `/usr/local/bin/notion-postproces`.

+Sitenote: With a manifest file (`Package.swift`) for the Swift Package Manager, the project may be built for *Linux* and *Windows*, likely without needing other changes.
+The current releases are only built with Xcode for saving time in development.

 ## Usage

-The postprocess utility two independent passes, one for *rewrite*, one for *regroup*.
+The postprocess utility offers two independent passes, one for *rewrite*, one for *regroup*.
 All changes are made in-place, changing the given input directories and files on the file system.
 The pass to run can be specified as an optional first argument; when omitted, both passes are run sequentially.

 Note that the *regroup* operation is intended to use the output of the rewrite pass for best results, though it can theoretically be used with any input structure.